AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Flow_Control_and_Measurement_Example.md

 The steps for making the graph are as follows:

-  - Use `np.linspace` to generate an array of 100 dimensionless water surface elevations.
-The surface elevations should be normalized (also referred to as nondimensionalized) by the diameter of the orifice, and should range from -1 to 2 orifice diameters.
+  - Use `np.linspace` to generate an array of 100 dimensionless water surface elevations ranging from -1 to 2.
   - Create a second array for water elevation (with units) by multiplying the normalized water elevation array by the orifice diameter.
   - Create two arrays of flow rates through the orifice: one for the horizontal orifice orientation and one for the vertical orifice orientation.
 Use the two orifice equations `pc.flow_orifice` and `pc.flow_orifice_vert` in the physchem file, with orifice diameter and the dimensional water elevation array you created as inputs.
   - Plot the curves for vertical and horizontal orifice flow in L/s as a function of the normalized height of water.
   - Label the graph with flow rate in L/s as the y-axis and with normalized water elevation above the center of the orifice as the x-axis.
   - Include a legend for the two curves.
+  - The vena contracta value can be found in expert_inputs

 ```python